andystevenson910/gimpDocumentation/README.md

 ### Mac

-1. Visit the [GIMP Downloads page](https://www.gimp.org/downloads/) and download the DMG package for Mac.
+1. Visit the [GIMP Downloads page](https://www.gimp.org/downloads/) and download the appropriate DMG package for your Mac's processor.
 2. Open the DMG package and drag the GIMP icon to your Applications folder to install GIMP.
 3. Once the installation is complete, you can launch GIMP from your Applications folder.